sandeep-tukaram/algods/ds/README.md

 + memory location(s)

 ### Relations
-Datastructure is a way to store a set of elements into available memory locations.
-We need a scheme to determine which element goes in where.
+Relations help craft a scheme to determine the location an element needs to be stored at.

 Relations may exist
 + among elements, ex. order relation.
 + among memory locations - contiguous, links etc.
 + between memory location and elements - hashing.